verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Humanity is divided by 2 great beliefs: it will never happen to me, and everything always happens to me.
 - [ ] I got self esteem falling off of my butt.
 - [ ] I hate to say that I told you so that's why I will shout it out with cupped hands (imitate a loud speaker)
+- [ ] Aren't you secretly touched that I cared enough to disobey your wishes.